houtan-rocky/houtan-rocky/README.md

 # Hi, I'm Houtan

-Welcome to my GitHub!
-I enjoy building tools that improve productivity, transparency, and user-control — especially around web behavior, automation, and developer experience.
+Welcome to my GitHub profile.
+I build tools focused on productivity, transparency, and user control — with a particular interest in web behavior, automation, and developer experience.

 ---

 ### timer-gamified
-Gamified productivity timer with win/lose tracking and psychological boosts.
+A gamified productivity timer featuring win/lose tracking and psychological reinforcement.

 ### killswitchextension
-Chrome extension to allow or block specific IPs per website.
+A Chrome extension that enables IP-based access control for any website.

 ### udemy-course-insights
-Chrome extension showing the real creation date of Udemy courses.
+A Chrome extension that reveals the original creation date of Udemy courses.

 ### react-uniswap
-React Uniswap widget for permissionless access to any Uniswap liquidity.
+A React-ready Uniswap widget providing permissionless access to any available liquidity.

 ---

 ## Contact
-Feel free to reach out or open an issue in any repo — I’m always open to collaboration or feedback!
+Feel free to reach out or open an issue on any repository — I’m always open to collaboration and feedback.